Area 25 (Nevada National Security Site): History

 Area 25 is the site of the now decommissioned Nuclear Rocket Development Station (NRDS).
 It was built in support of Project Rover to test prototype nuclear rocket engines.
-The complex includes three test stands, the Engine Maintenance, Assembly, and Disassembly (E-MAD) facility, the Reactor Maintenance, Assembly, and Disassembly (R-MAD) facility, a control point/technical operations complex, an administrative area and a radioactive material storage area.
+The complex includes three test stands; the Engine Maintenance, Assembly, and Disassembly (E-MAD) facility; the Reactor Maintenance, Assembly, and Disassembly (R-MAD) facility; control point/technical operations complex; an administrative area; and, a radioactive material storage area.
 The R-MAD Facility was built to support the nuclear rocket program and was operational from 1959 through 1970.
 It was used to assemble reactor engines and to disassemble and study reactor parts and fuel elements after reactor tests.
 Project Rover was successful, but ultimately canceled.
 On 8 December 1962, President John F. Kennedy visited the NRDS.

 Jackass Flats was proposed as a possible launch site for Project Orion, administered by General Atomics in the late 1950s.

 The Rock Valley Study Area, at the southern boundary of Area 25, was used for studies of radiation in a desert ecosystem, starting in 1960.

 High-level radioactive materials handling studies were carried out at the BREN Tower, recently demolished by implosion in Jackass Flats, where it was moved after 1963 for the High Energy Neutron Reaction Experiment (HENRE) series.

 A "Treatability Test Facility" was established in Area 25 to study the physics of decontaminating soil containing plutonium or uranium.

 Area 25 was used in the early 1980s for Peacekeeper missile siting studies and canister ejection certification tests.